 In July 2013, new Muskox Management Units were established across Nunavut.
 On Victoria Island, the three previous harvest zones (MX-07, MX-11, and MX-10) were fused into one, MX-07.
-King Williams Island, referred to as MX-22, is now part of the new management unit called MX-10.
-The HTO of Gjoa Haven has expressed concerns about a possible over-harvest on the island, if a TAH is set for the entire MX-10.
-Thus, they have decided to establish a harvest management zone to help distribute the harvest to avoid the risk of local depletion (Dumond, 2010).
+King William Island, previously referred to as MX-22, is now part of the new management unit called MX-10.
+The HTO of Gjoa Haven has expressed concerns that a potential over-harvest may occur on the island if a total allowable harvest (TAH) is set for the entire MX-10 area.
+Thus, they have decided to establish a separate harvest management zone for the island to help distribute the harvest and reduce the risk of local depletion (Dumond, 2010).

-The same concern was expressed by the Kugluktuk HTO as the new units, MX-11, represent a very large area that include three old management zones; MX-13, MX-14, and MX-19.
-Thus, they also requested to also establish a harvest management zones around Kugluktuk, so it will be easier and financially possible to monitor the herd being harvested more often.
+That same concern was expressed by the Kugluktuk HTO as the new unit, MX-11, represents a very large area that previously included three old management zones (MX-13, MX-14, and MX-19).
+Similarly, they also requested to establish a harvest management zone around Kugluktuk, so that it will be easier and financially feasible to regularly monitor the herd being harvested.

-With the new Muskox Managements Units, the proposed survey areas, MX-19, MX-11 and MX-22, were reviewed after consultations with NTI, NWMB, and the HTOs of Cambridge Bay and Kugluktuk.
-Funding availability and field logistic planning restricted the 2013 survey to a portion of the new Muskox Management Unit, MX-07 and MX-11.
-The survey area reflected the highest known muskox density of Victoria Island.
+With the new Muskox Managements Units, the three proposed survey areas, MX-19, MX-11 and MX-22, were reviewed following consultations with NTI, NWMB, and the HTOs of Cambridge Bay and Kugluktuk.
+Funding availability and field logistics restricted the 2013 survey to a portion of the new Muskox Management Units, MX-07 and MX-11.
+The survey area reflected the highest known muskox density on Victoria Island.

-Consistent standards procedure was used throughout the survey of the three different zones.
-No reconnaissance survey was effectuated in priory to maximize the coverage area investigated.
-Instead, anticipated muskox distribution pattern was obtained from past surveys, hunter observations, and Inuit Traditional Knowledge/Inuit Qaujimajatuqangit.
+Consistent standards procedure was used throughout the survey of the three zones.
+No reconnaissance survey was effectuated in order to maximize the coverage area investigated.
+Rather, anticipated muskox distribution pattern was obtained from past surveys, hunter observations, and Inuit Traditional Knowledge/Inuit Qaujimajatuqangit.

-Study area
+Study Area